 In August 1954, Albert and Ethel retired and moved to Cambridge Springs, Crawford County, PA, where they bought a 113-acre farm.

-Ethel died in June 1967, at the age of 78.
+Ethel was burdened in her final years with diabetes and a severe infection in her urinary tract, known as "pyelonephritis."
+She died on June 10, 1967, at the age of 78.
 Her funeral arrangements were handled by the Kenneth M. Downs Funeral Home, followed by a funeral led by Rev. Richard Downing of the Teppelville Methodist Church, and then burial at Carmel Cemetery in Cussewago Township, Crawford County.

 Albert outlived Ethel by three years, and died at his farm on Aug.
 9, 1970 after a long illness.
 He was buried with his wife at Carmel Cemetery.